euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 corresponds to the bulk temperature, and expressing the DEM as a single value also aids visualisation.

-The DEM peak temperatures considered ranged from log(T)=5.6 - 7.0, in increments of 0.01 in log temperature.
+The DEM peak temperatures considered ranged from :math:`\log T = 5.6 - 7.0`, in
+increments of 0.01 in log temperature.
 Outside this range of temperatures, AIA has significantly lower temperature response and cannot provide meaningful results.
 Within this range, however, the temperature is well constrained by the response functions of the AIA channels [Guennou2012]_ and can in principle be calculated to within ~0.015 [Judge2010]_.

 The code takes a simplified approach by finding only the peak temperature of the DEM, and assuming the height and width to be fixed.
 The width was set to be